RITIK100/practical.md/practical.md

     Maximum = 67

-# PRACTICAL 9.
-Write a program in C to check whether a number is a prime or not using the function.
+# 9. Write a program in C to check whether a number is a prime or not using the function.

     #include<stdio.h>
     int check_prime(int);